Shai7eshb/primeno.cpp/README.md

 # primeno.cpp
-check whether a number can be expressed as a sum of two prime numbers
+Check whether sum of two numbers is prime or not